Teen Wilderness Adventures

 Participants are expected to keep a positive attitude, respect the instructors and other group members, take responsibility for their personal belongings and group equipment, be supportive and inclusive of fellow participants, try new activities and foods, make good decisions about personal safety, and follow the Teen Wilderness Adventures policies.
 Participants are also expected to help out with daily camp chores like cooking meals, pitching tents, getting water, and storing equipment and food away at the end of each day.
 On the first day of the trip, instructors cover expectations of participants and participants also have a chance to share what they expect to get out of their trip.

-Most Teen Wilderness Adventures do not contain a pre-planned service component;however, many groups end up doing impromptu service projects like planting trees, cleaning up fire rings, packing out litter, or brushing in unofficial trails and campsites.
-Our longer trips like the Appalachian Trail Backpack, and the Leadership Training Backpack offer many opportunities to delve deeper into Leave No Trace outdoor ethics and for small service projects.
-For more AMC trips that incorporate a service component for teens, check out AMC's Volunteer Vacations.
+Most Teen Wilderness Adventures do not contain a pre-planned service component; however, many groups end up doing impromptu service projects like planting trees, cleaning up fire rings, packing out litter, or brushing in unofficial trails and campsites.
+Our Leadership & Advocacy courses like Teen Voices, Extended Backpack Expedition, and Backcountry Leader in Training, offer opportunities to delve deeper into Leave No Trace principles and practice being a steward for the National Forest and communities back home.
+For more AMC trips that incorporate a service component for teens, check out AMC’s Volunteer Vacations or Teen Trail Crews.